AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

 In the `cons x xs ++ ys` case, the result type is refined to `Vec A (suc (n + m))`, allowing us to build a `suc`-long result on the right hand side with `cons`.

 Function definitions must be total, hence pattern matching must be exhaustive and recursive calls must be structurally decreasing.
-Dependent pattern matching with structural recursion allows us to write the same proofs as inductive eliminators, but with a more convenient interface and less administrative burden.
-For instance, injectivity and disjointedness of term constructors is implicit in pattern matching while they have to be separately proven when using eliminators.
+Dependent pattern matching with structural recursion allows us to write the same proofs as inductive eliminators, but with a more convenient interface and less administrative burden; see e. g. [@goguen2006eliminating] for a translation from patterns to eliminators.

 As a notational convention, we shall take cues from the Idris [@brady2013idris] programming language and sometimes leave implicit parameters implicit even in type declarations of functions or constructors.
 In this style, declaring `_++_` looks as follows: